TN Community Health Worker Association

 - Ability to maintain effective and professional relationships with trainees, team members, and community partners

 - Strong in-person and virtual facilitation skills and ability to provide effective instruction to CHW trainees

 - Organized and able to consistently meet deadlines

 - Ability to document data using online software

 - Experience with popular/adult education teaching and learning strategies

 - Must be able to demonstrate effective communication with and between individuals and groups of people from varying socioeconomic, ethnic, and ability backgrounds

 - Must be able to travel (mostly in-state)

-- Mutual of America provides the Coalition’s employer sponsored 403(b) Retirement Plan.
+Part-time employees are eligible to enroll in the Coalition’s employer-sponsored 403(b) Retirement Plan provided by Mutual of America.
 The Coalition matches the amount our employees contribute to the plan dollar for dollar up to 6% of employee salary after the employee has been with the Coalition for one year.

-- The Coalition observes 10 designated holidays each year.
+The Coalition observes 10 designated holidays each year.
 Paid time off (PTO) accrues per pay period (semi-monthly).
-Annual PTO earning for full time employees who have been employed 0-5 years is 18 days and increases with tenure to a maximum of 32 days per year.
+Annual PTO earning for part-time employees who have been employed 0-5 years is equal to 18 of their regular working days and increases with tenure to a maximum of 32 days per year.
 Flexible scheduling is permitted.